Brett-Tanner/Journal/Sep_22.md

             ...

             ```
+            - The 'resources' is not a filler name, that's actually what you have to type
+            - You can define 'resources' for multiple controllers at once by chaining them with commas
+            - You can specify only some of the RESTful routes by appending "only: [:index, :show]"
+                - limiting the routes like this can cut down on memory use and speed up routing
+            - You can exclude some of those 7 routes by appending "except: [:index, :destroy]"
+                - limiting the routes like this can cut down on memory use and speed up routing
+            - if you're applying the same options to a bunch of different routes, you can combine them with
+            ```
+            with_options only:/except: :(options to list) do |list_only|
+                list_only.resources :controller_name
+                list_only.resources :controller_name
+                list_only.resources :controller_name
+                ...
+            end
+            ```
     - Words in quotes correspond to Rails controller actions
     - In a URL, path is everything after the /, and parameters are the key/value pairs in the path
     - MVC
         - When a request comes from a client comes in
             1. The router (server) figures out which controller to send it to
             2. The controller asks the model for data
-            3. The controller gets the data and passes it off to the views
+            3. The controller gets the data (as instance variables) and passes it off to the views
                 - views are just HTML templates waiting for the values
             4. Once the correct view has been filled with the data, it's sent to the client
         - So for the individual components